isaac-j-miller/git-watcher/README.md

 ### Polling

 The simplest (and least efficient, but most straightforward) mode is Polling Mode.
 This is intended to be used in situations when it is not possible to set up a public IP for a webhook to attach to.
-This mode sends HTTP requests to GitHub's API at the interval specified in `Subscription.pollingIntervalSeconds`, stores the commit SHA for the specified branch, and if the received SHA does not match the stored SHA, it runs the actions specified in `Subscription.onNewCommit`.
+This mode sends HTTP requests to GitHub's API at the interval specified in `Subscription.pollingIntervalSeconds`, stores the commit SHA for the specified branch, and if the received SHA does not match the stored SHA, it runs the actions specified in `Subscription.onEvent`.
 There are a few configurable options for Polling subscriptions:

 - `pollingIntervalSeconds`: how often (in seconds) to poll the GitHub API for a new commit
 - `overrideEndpoint`: Optional.
 Only used for testing.
 Can be used to specify an alternative endpoint to poll.